csci141/Labs/202440/Lab7/Lab7_8.md

 your code in the future.
 Documenting your experiences also encourages you to reflect on the challenges and solutions you encountered while creating the program.
 In the professional world, documentation is key to effective collaboration, ensuring that others can understand, maintain, and build on your work.
-By practic- ing this skill now, youll develop habits that will make you a more organized and efficient programmer over time.
+By practic- ing this skill now, you'll develop habits that will make you a more organized and efficient programmer over time.
 This task serves as an important pedagogical tool, fostering the ability to critically assess AI-generated code, which is a crucial skill in the era of AI-assisted programming.
 It also allows you to demonstrate their understanding of Python programming beyond merely writing code, by evaluating and reflecting on code